Why Mobile Speed Matters

 Minimize Web Server Response Time

-Analyze the existing server performance, gather the data and only then fix performance issues.
-Your server response time should be under 200 ms. To improve server response time you can try to change your web server or reduce resources consumed by your web pages.
+Start by analyzing your server’s current performance, gather relevant data, and then address any performance issues.
+It’s essential to ensure that your server response time remains under 200 ms. To enhance server response time, consider exploring options such as changing your web server or optimizing resources consumed by your web pages.

 Minimize Redirects